-When it comes to investing in your organization’s analytics, prioritize people over tools.
-Investing in people leads to a flexible analytics capability, which can adapt to a changing business environment without locking the organization into an unwieldy system of software and tools.
+When it comes to investing in your organisation’s analytics, prioritise people over tools.
+Investing in people leads to a flexible analytics capability, which can adapt to a changing business environment without locking the organisation into an unwieldy system of software and tools.

 While many Fortune 500 companies have made great investments in analytics tools, most still struggle to make meaningful data-driven business decisions.
 That’s largely because this investment strategy makes the mistake of thinking that tools, rather than people, are the solution to building better analytics.
 The tools themselves can only go so far without the right people behind them.